2 min read

 If you want a custom URL:

-I want to set up a custom domain for my Netlify site.
+I want to set up a custom domain for my Vercel site.

 Walk me through the steps.